mets-editions/public-docs/README.md

 This repository contains documents that are helpful to users in understanding and navigating the Middle English Text Series editorial practices (print and digital) and workflows.
+Documentation for our production workflows is stored in the public-production-documentation repository.

 - METS Data Dictionary: this spreadsheet contains the various metadata fields that we have assigned to texts and editions.
 It is updated as needed.
 Current version: 10/3/2024